Interlibrary Loan FAQs

 I got an email telling me my book arrived but when I came to the library it wasn't there.
 Where is it?

 Look at the bottom of the email.
 If the contact information is for OSU Interlibrary Service in Stillwater, or the contact phone number has a (405) area code, then your ILLIAD record is in the Stillwater Interlibrary loan system, not the Tulsa system.
-Contact OSU-Tulsa to have it switched over.
+You will need to register at the Tulsa ILLIAD system to have materials delivered to the Tulsa campus.

 OSU-Tulsa uses OCLC, the international standard library cataloging and interlibrary loan network.
 OCLC's Interlibrary Loan participants number roughly around 18,000 libraries.
 The number includes most major university and research libraries, public libraries, medical libraries and many specialized libraries in the US and around the world.
 Sure, Harvard, UCLA, Princeton are there but they charge $25 to lend or copy something for us so if we can get it somewhere else we will.